salama/object-machine/design/previous.md

 So by using a c implementation (or a to c translation), one builds on the c machine, and thus never has complete control over the actual machine.
 The c compiler inserts code that cannot be changed.

-As this seems to be a stumbling point for many people who read about the object machine and it's implementation for the first time, there is a a Appendix dedicated to the c machine and it's properties.
+There is a a Appendix dedicated to the c machine and it's properties.